Command line basics

 Operating in batch mode: Running on SWE-bench and other benchmark sets

-If you want to run SWE-agent in batch mode on SWE-bench or another whole evaluation set, see benchmarking.
+If you want to run SWE-agent in batch mode on SWE-bench or another whole evaluation set, see batch mode.
 This tutorial focuses on using SWE-agent on individual issues.

 We've already seen a few examples of how to specify the problem to solve, namely